Business Law

 When Companies Use a Circular Resolution?

-A circular resolution can be an alternative to an ordinary general meeting.
-To what extent it can be used depends heavily on each company’s articles of association and the relevant laws.
-However, circular resolutions are usually beneficial for matters that need to be handled efficiently and without much delay.
+A circular resolution can serve as an alternative to an ordinary shareholder resolution in general meetings.
+Its usage largely depends on the company’s articles of association and applicable laws.
+However, circular resolutions are particularly useful for addressing matters that need to be resolved quickly and efficiently, without unnecessary delays.

 Circular resolution for the approval of the annual financial statements